 Best Solo Microwave

-- It is available in black, white and silver
+- It is available in black, cream, red or silver

 - It has 11 different power levels and 8 auto cook/defrost functions